lnhtrn/Reversi/README.md

 Reversi is a strategy board game for two players, played on an 8×8 uncheckered board.
 It was invented in 1883.
 Othello, a variant with a fixed initial setup of the board, was patented in 1971.[^1]

+This game is a Java implementation of Reversi/Othello.
+The computer or opponent's logic is determined by 1. randomization, 2.
+Minimax algorithm or 3.
+Heuristic Minimax algorithm.

 ### How to play

 The gameplay is explained in the [Rules](https://en.wikipedia.org/wiki/Reversi#Rules) section of the Wikipedia page.
 The starting position of the game looks like this: